michelcrypt4d4mus/pdfalyzer/README.md

 # TODO
 * highlight decodes done at `chardet`s behest
+* Highlight decodes with a lot of Javascript keywords
 * seeems like a stray control char is leaking on latin1/iso-8859
 * deal with repetitive matches
 * minimum length?